algoexpert-io/iOSExpert/solution-wrap-up/KatFancy-final/README.md

 The breeds fit perfectly the dainty iPhone SE form factor.
 If some breed info ended up not fitting properly, tweaks would be in order.

-The coding challenge has no requirement for internationalization or localization so, in the interest of time, I did not wrap user-facing `String`s in `NSLocalizedString()`.
+The coding challenge has no requirement for internationalization or localization so, in the interest of time, I did not wrap user-facing `String`s in `String(localized:)`.
 I am, however, comfortable with that API.

 ## Warnings